The Top 10 SaaS Metrics of 2021 with Benchmarks

 Cash Conversion Score = ARR / Capital Raised to Date - Cash on Hand

 Generating interest in your business and getting investors to fund you is hard as it is.
 How do you know when it’s the right time to raise incremental capital?
-Cash Conversion Score benchmarks can help you determine if you’re at the right place to approach investors.
+Cash Conversion Score SaaS benchmarks can help you determine if you’re at the right place to approach investors.

 Take a look at the benchmark chart from Bessemer’s 2019 benchmark study.
 If you reach a Cash Conversion Score of 1X, this is a great indicator of strong product-market fit and scalable sales and marketing models.
-Read more about Cash Conversion Score in the Metric Stack Newsletter.

-5. Bessemer Efficiency Score
+5. Bessemer Efficiency Score: Evaluating SaaS business efficiency

-Bessemer Efficiency Score completes our collection of capital efficiency metrics to track in 2021 and beyond.
+Bessemer Efficiency Score completes our collection of capital efficiency metrics to track in 2024 and beyond.
 Still remember the formula for Burn Multiple?
 Bessemer Efficiency Score is its inverse:

 Bessemer Efficiency Score = Net New ARR / Net Burn